-Today is friends day (what? you didn’t know?) and it seems like the perfect day to share a short excerpt of a book I wrote with my friend, Jane O’Dowd, about pregnancy and friendship.
+want to buy Pregabalin Today is friends day (what? you didn’t know?) and it seems like the perfect day to share a short excerpt of a book I wrote with my friend, Jane O’Dowd, about pregnancy and friendship.
 We started writing the book to give a look at what it’s like to watch your friends experience the craziness of pregnancy with no knowledge or education on the wacky lingo, cravings or hormonal imbalances that comes along with it.

-buy calcium carbonate canada That was me five years ago.
+you can find out more That was me five years ago.
 All of my closest friends seemed to be announcing nine-months of nausea — I mean, um, their glorious pregnancies.
 My pregnancies were not all that pleasant (can you tell?) but the kids are totally worth it.

 “I’m here, I’m here!”
 I said fifteen minutes later, plopping down next to Kate in our usual corner booth at Rosario’s Italian Bistro.